 it would have for anyone else.
 Each part of it will remind you of the

 many discussions you had on that topic.
+(Need a step-by-step guide to walk you through the process?
+CLICK HERE!)

 A homeschool mission statement does not have to conform to any set of